forguncyglobal/forguncyglobal.github.io/docs/1-overview/1-about-forguncy-builder.md

 You can use data validation to restrict the type of value that users enter into a cell.

 ### Debug &amp; Run
 Forguncy Builder allows you to build and run your web application on your desktop (the development environment) on the choice of browsers.
 It helps in incremental development.
+It even supports mobile simulator that you can test your application against.

 When using objects such as a table, listview, objects, and cell references across many pages, master pages, and reports, it becomes impossible to keep track of where they are being used.
 Forguncy Builder allows you to check where a particular object or cell reference is referenced.

 ### Themes
 Themes allow you to give a consistent look to your web application and make it easy to change the look and feel of your application quickly.

+### Import &amp; Export
+When you're making a web application, you may want to have a quick jump start with it by using the existing Microsoft Excel documents or Microsoft Access projects.
+Forguncy allows you to import from Microsoft Excel documents and Microsoft projects and export pages or listview to Excel.
+And through some plugins, you can also import from or export to CSV.

-### Dataabse
+### Database
+Forguncy has extensive support for databases.
+The application can have its databases internally, as well as can connect to external data sources.

 ### Commands (Client-side &amp; Server-side)
 ### Scheduled Tasks
 ### Reports
-### Import &amp; Export
 ### Charts
+### Collaborative Development